aichemydev/testgold/docs/externaluse.rst

   your test run.
 This will show up in the TestGold UI and allow you to correlate your test run with its results using this name in addition to the test run ID assigned by the TestGold API.

+- **TG_IGNORE** : If you need to ignore healing on certain selectors, you can add them to a .tgignore file and put the path of the file in this variable.
+Our interceptor will not try to heal those selectors.

+- **TG_TAKE_SCREENSHOTS** : This variable is set to 1 by default.
+If you set it to 0 the interceptor will not take any screenshots during the entire process.
+You can choose this if you do not want screenshots of your application being saved anywhere.

 Enabling deep healing
 ---------------------------------